ludlows/PESQ/README.md

 $ cd python-pesq
 $ pip install .  # for python 2
 $ pip3 install . # for python 3
+$ cd ..
+$ rm -rf python-pesq # remove the code folder since it exists in the python package folder
 ```

 # Install with pip